What are some documents you should update as part of your estate planning during Covid? You might be surprised.

 There are several key documents that you should review to see if you need to make any changes in light of the current pandemic.
 These include:

-Power of Attorney: power of attorney provides the legal authority to assign an agent authorized to carry on your financial affairs in the event that you become incapacitated.
+Power of Attorney: A power of attorney provides the legal authority to assign an agent authorized to carry on your financial affairs in the event that you become incapacitated.
 These individuals have the authority to handle financial transactions – including paying bills, writing checks, making deposits, selling or purchasing assets, and completing tax returns – on your behalf.
 Without this document, there is no other person who could legally conduct these financial transactions; family members would have to request that the probate court identify someone to take over these duties.
 Since this process can be lengthy and emotionally-taxing, it’s always better to have a power of attorney in place before it becomes necessary.
 While any adult can serve as your designated power of attorney agent, you should ensure that you choose someone who is trustworthy and responsible.

 Healthcare Proxy/Healthcare Durable Power of Attorney: A durable power of attorney for healthcare, or health care proxy, allows you to name someone to make healthcare decisions for you in the event you are incapacitated but still alive.
 This role can be incredibly difficult for loved ones to fill, so it’s crucial that you discuss your wishes with the individual beforehand, so that they have a good idea of what you are asking of them before they agree to it.